MaximilianAdF/NoPixel-MiniGames-4.0/README.md

    The new Roof Running job that recently popped up on NoPixel 4.0 is built around stealing AC units from the roof's of buildings.
 Stealing the AC units require a screwdriver which through the above minigame loosens the AC unit and lets the player pick it up.
 The game consists of a 5x5 grid with 25 differently colored cubes (Red, Green Blue).
 Cubes of the same color that are connected (Meaning more than 2 cubes are next to one another) can be removed by clicking on them.
 The remaining cubes fall downwards and align to the left of the screen.
 Singular cubes of a specific color can not be removed since they're not a pair of more than 2.
 The game is completed succesfully if all 25 cubes have been removed within the 15 second time constraint

    ### Thoughts
-   There are still some problems left to fix, mainly regarding the solvability:
+   There are still some stuff that could be nice to add
-   - Instances where the generated game can not be completed
-   - The game not automatically failing whenever there is no solution
+   - A timer adjustment input, so the user can decide their own time remaining
    ---
   <br>